aliaaz99/GraSSRep/README.md

-# Graph-Based Self-Supervised Learning for Repeat Detection in Metagenomic Assembly
+# GraSSRep

-This repository contains all necessary code and commands to detect the repeated sequences in a genomic dataset.
+This repository contains all the necessary code and commands for "GraSSRep: Graph-Based Self-Supervised Learning for Repeat Detection in Metagenomic Assembly."

-Here we propose a novel approach that leverages the assembly graph’s structure through graph neural networks (GNNs) within a self-supervised learning framework to classify DNA sequences (unitigs) into repetitive and non-repetitive categories.
+We propose GraSSRep, a novel approach that leverages the assembly graph’s structure through graph neural networks (GNNs) within a self-supervised learning framework to classify DNA sequences into repetitive and non-repetitive categories
-We frame this problem as a node classification task within the assembly graph.

 ## Installation